 Get more information on this valuable internship on the Washington State Legislature website.

-Check out this video to see what this internship experience is like.
+View this video (4:02) to see what the internship experience is like.

 Undergraduate legislative policy intern program

-- For Undergraduate juniors and seniors in any discipline
+- For Undergraduate juniors and seniors in any major.
+(Open to international students).

-- Work in Olympia with legislators and staff in either the House of Representatives or the Senate
+- Work at the Capitol in Olympia with legislators and staff in either the House of Representatives or the Senate.

 - Interns typically do research, bill tracking, constituent correspondence and agency casework.

 - They have the opportunity to attend committee hearings and other meetings, and interact with staff and legislators.